fwextensions/figma-await-ipc/README.md

 * `name`: The name of the receiver to unregister.

-Subsequent calls to the unregistered name from the other thread will never return (unless a new function is registered for it).
+Subsequent calls from the other thread to the unregistered name will be queued until a new function is registered for it.

 ## License